-Below is a recent interview from Litseen.com about his work and writing.
+Below is a interview from Litseen.com.
 See the original interview at: http://litseen.com/category/columns/the-write-stuff/

 When people ask what do you do, you tell them…?